codatio/codat-docs/docs/payables/bill-pay-kit.md

 :::tip Java client library

-You can use our comprehensive [Java library](https://github.com/codatio/client-sdk-java/tree/main/sync-for-payables) to kick-start and simplify your implementation of the bill pay kit.
+Use our comprehensive [Java library](https://github.com/codatio/client-sdk-java/tree/main/sync-for-payables) to kick-start and simplify your implementation of the bill pay kit.

 :::